opf/openproject/docs/development/development-environment/macos/README.md

 To develop OpenProject a setup similar to that for using OpenProject in production is needed.

-This guide assumes that you have a macOS (used to be called Mac OS X) installation with administrative rights.
+This guide assumes that you have a macOS installation with administrative rights.
 OpenProject will be installed with a PostgreSQL database.

 **Please note**: This guide is NOT suitable for a production setup, but only for developing with it!